 Defining Chronic Fatigue Syndrome

-FM and CFS – What are the Similarities?
+Fibromyalgia and CFS – What are the Similarities?

 - Diagnosis process – by and large, many other health conditions must be ruled out before finally arriving at a diagnosis of either fibromyalgia or chronic fatigue syndrome.